inertialabsxyz/solvency-proof-solana/README.md

 ## Provenance roadmap (not in this scope)

-Strengthening *authenticity* is about binding to an anchor the verifier already trusts:
+Strengthening *authenticity* is about binding the balances to an anchor the verifier already trusts — **without** revealing the accounts.
+(Reading the accounts' real balances on-chain would work too, but it requires putting the addresses in the transaction, making them and their balances public; that defeats the privacy the proof exists to provide, so it is not pursued here.)

-1. **On-chain account state** (recommended next) — commit `(account, balance)` pairs; after verifying, independently read those accounts' real balances on-chain and check they match.
+1. **Signed attestations** (recommended next) — a trusted source signs `(account, balance)` pairs;
-   Trust comes from Solana itself.
-2. **Signed attestations** — balances arrive signed; the circuit verifies the signatures (zkTLS track).
+   the *circuit* verifies the signatures, so the addresses never leave the prover.
+Provenance is rooted in the signer's key.
+Bridges to TLS-attestation / zkTLS. *Limit:* trust-by-delegation to the signer.
-3. **Published Merkle root** — prove each balance is a leaf under a pre-published root (completeness).
+2. **Published Merkle root** — prove each balance is a leaf under a pre-published root of all accounts.
+Attacks the *completeness* gap (no omitted accounts) while keeping individual balances private. *Limit:* doesn't stop a dishonest root.